maildev/maildev/README.md

       --web-ip <ip address>           IP Address to bind HTTP service to, defaults to --ip --web-user <user>               HTTP user for GUI
       --web-pass <password>           HTTP password for GUI
-      --base-pathname <path>          base path for URLs
+      --https                         Switch from http to https protocol --https-key <file>              The file path to the ssl private key --https-cert <file>             The file path to the ssl cert file --base-pathname <path>          base path for URLs
       --disable-web                   Disable the use of the web interface.
 Useful for unit testing --hide-extensions <extensions>  Comma separated list of SMTP extensions to NOT advertise